 6 | Christopher McFall – Quivering into your blood night radio

-McFall’s work seems more like the product of a sonic blacksmith than anything else, & his latest release only reinforces that impression.
-This time his attention is focussed on field recordings of the atmosphere & activity of Kansas City’s Union Station, forging from them another impossibly dark, nocturnal study.
+McFall’s work seems more like the product of a sonic blacksmith than anything else, and his latest release only reinforces that impression.
+This time his attention is focused on field recordings of the atmosphere and activity of Kansas City’s Union Station, forging from them another impossibly dark, nocturnal study.
 McFall’s ability to unsettle comes not from the merely theatrical affectations of dark ambience but by tapping into the inherently uncanny qualities of his materials.
 It pervades both pieces on this EP, some of which resound as if from a bottomless pit, others seemingly emerging out of one’s own head.

 [Impulsive Habitat – free download]

 5 | Access to Arasaka – écrasez l’infâme